bonartm/quizdown-js/README.md

 ## Contributing

 Pull requests and feature requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-I'm working on this project to learn more about modern web development and languages.
 I'm happy for any feedback on how to improve the code base.

 After cloning, install the packages with